chenxy99/IndividualScanpath/README.md

 - COCOSearch
 - AiR-D

-We would provide more details for these tasks in their corresponding folders.
+More details of these tasks are provided in their corresponding folders.